 - A Level students are encouraged to attend talks and seminars put on by distinguished scientists and lecturers in the local area.

-- Pupils are involved in the following external events and competitions: The Arkwright scholarships for Engineering, Rotary Chef Competition, Track 4X4 NAV challenge, Rotary Challenge for Key stage 3, React Foundation, and STEM activities.
+- Pupils of all abilities (inc. G&T) have the opportunity to get involved in the following external events and competitions: The Arkwright scholarships for Engineering, Track 4X4 NAV challenge, Rotary Challenge for Key stage 3, React Foundation, and STEM activities.

 - Young Enterprise Club aimed at Key Stage 3 pupils.